First Known Use of freudian

-: of, relating to, or according with the psychoanalytic theories or practices of Freud
+: of, relating to, or following the theories of Sigmund Freud

 : relating to or coming from very deeply hidden desires or feelings